African Wildlife Experience

 Requirements

-• You must have an upper intermediate level of English
+• You must have an Intermediate level (B1) of English

-• Special skills: You must have a love for animals as well as good physical and mental health as much of the time entails outside work that requires focus and concentration
+• Special skills: You must have a love for animals as well as good physical and mental health as much of the time entails outside work that requires focus and concentration.

 Minimum Age: 18